 GCSE Combined Science combines Biology, Chemistry and Physics and emphasises scientific literacy - the knowledge and understanding which students need to engage as informed citizens with science-based issues.
 It features many of the major scientific theories in a way that encourages students to appreciate their importance in everyday life.
 The course also explores how scientific information is obtained, how reliable it is, what its limitations are, and how this information helps society to make important decisions.

 The new GCSE also develops students' ability to plan and carry out scientific investigations and their understanding of the role of experimental work in developing scientific explanations.

 Topics are: You and your genes, Keeping healthy, Living together – food and ecosystems, Using food and controlling growth, The human body – staying alive, Life on Earth – past, present and future, Air and water, Chemical patterns, chemicals of the natural environment, Material choices, Chemical analysis, Making useful chemicals, Radiation and waves, Sustainable energy, Electric circuits, Explaining motion, Radioactive materials and Matter – models and explanations.

 The Key Stage 3 Science Syllabus is designed to provide structure and clarity to the national curriculum and helps students gain knowledge of key scientific concepts and progress to Key Stage 4.

-The Science Curriculum Area consists of 7 general teaching laboratories for the upper site and 3 at the lower site.
-In addition, there are two very well-resourced preparation areas at each site.
+The Science Curriculum Area consists of seven general teaching laboratories for the upper site and three at the lower site.
+In addition, there are five very well-resourced preparation areas across both sites.

 Very well resourced throughout, the Science Curriculum Area provides opportunities for whole-class practical work at all ages and levels.
 New text books, software and worksheets have been purchased to meet the needs of all of our students.